 The asylum screening process is split into several parts.
 These include:

 For other applicants who proceed at this stage, an Applications Registration Card (ARC) is generated and will later be issued.
 Most asylum seekers are expected to report to Drumkeen House on a regular basis.
-They will be given an IS.96 document, which explains reporting conditions and details surrounding temporary admission into the UK.
-This is also recognised as a form if ID.
+They will be given a Bail 201 document, which explains reporting conditions and details surrounding temporary admission into the UK.
+This is also recognised as a form of ID.

 Travel expenses to Home Office for reporting